kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/proquest/README.md

 ## Some of OCLC's notes for this stanza

-ProQuest requires SSL configuration and the following database stanza in config.txt :
+ProQuest requires EZproxy 6.2.2, SSL configuration and the following database stanza in config.txt :

 Please note that previous versions of this stanza included the following line: